vktrsmnv/qm2021/content/post/00-week/w0_index.md

 projects: []
 subtitle: ''
 summary:
-title: 'Week 00 - Getting started.'
+title: 'Week 0: Getting started'
+toc: true
+type: docs
+layout: docs
+menu:
+  post:
+    weight: 1
 ---

-# Welcome!

-Welcome to the course Quantitative Methods at the University of Mannheim.
+Welcome to the course *Quantitative Methods* at the University of Mannheim.
 In this course we will use the open-source software `R` and RStudio.
-Before we get started with the lecture on Wednesday, we would like you to install both `R` and RStudio on your computer.
-In this document we provide you with detailed instructions to install these programs.
+Before we get started with the labs on Thursday, we would like you to install both `R` and RStudio on your computer.
+Here we provide you with detailed instructions to install these programs.
 If you have any problems getting `R` and RStudio running, do not hesitate to drop us an email ([Oliver](mailto:orittman@uni-mannheim.de), [Viktoriia](mailto:semenova@uni-mannheim.de), or [David](mailto:david.martin.grundmanns@gess.uni-mannheim.de)).

-To facilitate an efficient workflow, we will integrate Github into the course.
-By now, you should have already received an invitation mail.

 ## What is `R`?